 4) Support your body weight with both feet planted on the ground, using your arms to control pressure on the ball.

 5) Start by making small circles in both directions, rolling over the ball.

 6) To increase the intensity, cross the leg (the one the ball is under) over top your other leg, creating a “figure 4” position.

 7) Again, play with placement and circle direction of the ball.

 8) Spend 3 minutes on each side!

-Like we said before, your training is essentially worthless without regular running injury prevention!
+Like we said before, even if you have a proper running training plan to follow, your training is essentially worthless without regular running injury prevention!
 If your hamstrings and glutes are going to work for you, you’ve got to work for them too!

 For sticking with us to the end of this, enjoy this FREE injury prevention video training!
 We give you our best running injury prevention techniques and exercises, guaranteed to keep you running happy and healthy for life!
 Download it here 🙂